 The power of offer letters

-Bringing your offer letters into a new light and incorporating them into your employer branding strategy can turn candidates that may be on the fence into an absolute “yes!” quickly.
+Seeing your offer letters as an opportunity to delight and incorporating them into your employer branding strategy can turn candidates that may be on the fence into absolute yeses.

-That being said—it doesn’t have to put a lot more work onto your plate: with TextExpander, you can create an amazing and memorable offer letter that you can quickly personalize and send to candidates with just a few keystrokes.
+That being said, doing so doesn’t have to put more work onto your plate: with TextExpander, you can create an amazing and memorable offer letter that you can quickly personalize and send to candidates with just a few keystrokes.

 Check out these tips on how to personalize snippets in our blog: How to Personalize Your Snippets with Fill-ins.